 I jerked away from the screen.
 “What … is this?”

 I was the first to break the reverent hush that had fallen over the bridge.
-The other three crew of our mining ship were bent towards the display, holding their collective breath.
+The other three crew members of our mining ship were bent towards the display, holding their collective breath.

 “This, Byrne, is history,” Commander Parker said.
 “Ain’t that the most beautiful thing you’ve ever seen?”

-Yes.
-Yes, it was.
 It was also the most terrifying thing I’d ever seen.
 My understanding of the universe had burst wide open, and my mind threatened to buckle under the weight.
-Of course, I knew the sheer odds were that we shared the universe with other life forms, but having proof hovering on the digital displays of the Charybdis was something else entirely.
-Space is vast enough the odds of two celestial bodies colliding even as their respective galaxies merge is considered nil, and yet we’d made visual contact with an alien spaceship.
+Of course, I knew the sheer odds were that we shared the universe with other life forms, but the proof hovering on the digital displays of the Charybdis was something else entirely.

 I knew my brain was absorbing every detail of this moment, and that I would recall them ten, twenty, fifty years from now.
 There would always be a before and an after, like a crease folded down a piece of paper.